cwdelrio/Python/README.md

 ﻿# Python Projects
 A collection of projects for learning python 3.6.
-Mild to wild.

 ## Python Decimal to Binary Converter  |  decimal_to_binary.py
 This program is written to be run in command line.
 It takes the argument from argv not prompt.